LiskArchive/lisk-legacy-docs/introduction.md

 It exposes an interface with specific features for getting or setting particular database entities and a raw handler to the database object so that any module can extend it for its own use.

 Find more details about the storage component in the dedicated [LIP](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0011.md).

+## Configuration of the Lisk Framework

+Configuration options are located in
+- `framework/src/modules/<module-name>/defaults/config.js` for each module.
+- `framework/src/components/<component-name>/defaults/config.js` for each component.

+Each `config.js` file consists of 2 parts:

+1. JSON-schema specification for all available config options
+2. Default values for the available config options for this specific module.

+> Please don't change the default values in these files directly as they will be overwritten on software updates, instead define the [custom configuration options](../introduction.md) inside your blockchain application.

 ## Get Involved